databendlabs/databend-docs/docs/doc/15-sql-functions/110-semi-structured-functions/flatten.md

 <FunctionDescription description="Introduced or updated: v1.2.190"/>

-Transforms nested JSON or array data into a tabular format, where each element or field is represented as a separate row.
+Transforms nested JSON data into a tabular format, where each element or field is represented as a separate row.

 ## Syntax